owenizedd/ReactJS----Thesis-Project/README.md

 Recognisight website, here's the link: http://157.230.43.112:3000/

-To access the website in order to navigate through the front-end side, you can register on the website. or use this dummy account:
+To access the website in order to navigate through the front-end side, you can register on the website, or use this dummy account:

 Username: ryanowen